homan-uppu/writing/2-Essays/Winners take all.md

 Outside of birth we must aggressively fight for fairness.
 We've come a long way, but still have a lot of work to do.
 Today, even in many of the poorest communities around the world, many kids have the ability to create, and speak their minds in ways their grandparents couldn't dream of.
 They have access to knowledge through the internet that is barely any less than the richest kid in the world.
 Yet, the rich child who has access to better personalized feedback, more competent peers, a stronger safety net, and more supportive parents, has an unfair advantage.
 We must give all kids the rich kid's advantage and let them explore life how they want.

 In a highly leveraged world, we make many more choices in life because it takes less time to implement each choice.
 Slight difference in ability leads to massive difference in outcomes because each choice compounds heavily.
 And a more fair world means that ability more closely maps to outcomes.
-Since there will be extreme inequality in ability, fairness will make outcomes extremely unequal.
+Since there will be extreme inequality in ability, fairness will make outcomes extremely unequal, leading to a winners take all world.

-Not all explorations are equally valuable though.
-Someone who spends their entire life learning how to craft the best baskets to sell to their village will not have the same outcomes as someone who explored building software products for large audiences <FootnoteReference number={4} />.

-Therefore we will find great inequality in a fair, leveraged world in which even if everyone does their best and find the right games to play, some games themselves will be far more valuable than others.

 ---